 If there's one time you really want to be organized, it's when you're traveling.
-You want to be organized all the time, but certainly traveling requires more organization than we may possess in our daily lives.
 These travel tips for creating itineraries, packing carry-ons, going back to work after vacation, and organizing your travel mementos will help you be more organized when you travel.
 Cut the stress by following some simple organizing steps.

 01 of 12

 A travel planning checklist allows you to relax.
-This sample travel planning checklist can be used for big or small journeys and is flexible if you're planning really far ahead or spur-of-the-moment.
+Use one for big or small journeys as they can be flexible if you're planning really far ahead or spur-of-the-moment.
 In other words, whether you are planning a trip 6 months out or two days ahead, you can use this to check off what you need to get done ahead of time.

 02 of 12